 Ensuring Legal Compliance

 Construction projects must follow various regulations, from environmental laws to safety codes.
-Data analytics tools can help companies not to miss a single legal requirement.
-On top of that, automated systems can alert businesses of potential compliance issues so that they can avoid non-compliance-related fines or delays.
+Data analytics tools can help companies avoid missing a single legal requirement.
+On top of that, automated systems can alert businesses to potential compliance issues, helping them avoid non-compliance-related fines or delays.

 Weather Impact Prediction and Contingency Planning